 Brave community helps.
 It helps us know we are not alone or bad, wrong or broken.
 It helps to practice together and to see bravery and wholeness modelled messily but on purpose.
 I only learned to ask for help in my 40’s and I choose to offer to others that which I myself have needed.

 The HOPE Map offers a bit of light for the journey and a weekly invitation to pause and consider.

 The Brave & Beautiful Membership Community is an invitation to build meaningful relationships, stretch, practice new tools and habits together, and enjoy the journey in compassionate and growth-minded community.

-My 1:1 work is an invitation to come aside and rest awhile, to be nourished, patched up, strengthened and equipped to continue the journey with more clarity, hope, and agency.
+My 1:1 work is an invitation to come aside and rest awhile, to befriend yourself, be nourished, patched up, strengthened and equipped to continue the journey with more clarity, hope, and agency.

 My spirit and body are scarred, I walk with a limp, and as a Highly Sensitive Person, I ache deeply.
 I also love to belly laugh, I’m curious and desire adventure, and I feel alive when I’m learning, teaching, and helping others see differently and feel safe, seen, loved, and heard.
 I am in a hard winter season of life but know that there are beauty and wisdom to be mined here, and that spring always comes again.